 We hope everyone has had a chance to get out into our beautiful weather this past week.
 We are turning around back into the cold.
 We would like to thank everyone that donated personal items to our South Senators Kindness event.
 The school was able to donate many items to local homeless shelters.

 We are well on our way with our second round students.
-We have been spending time building on what are students already know to prepare them for our regular lessons starting in the coming weeks.
+We have been spending time building on what our students already know to prepare them for our regular lessons starting in the coming weeks.
 These first ten lessons provide the student the comfort to know that our time is a safe place to take chances and really stretch themselves.
 It is also fun to build up a strong relationship with our readers.
 Look for students to be bringing home their books and cut-up sentences in the near future.

 Keep reading at home and have a great weekend!